-To help the non-traditional student balance class, employment, family, and ministry commitments, Calvary offers flexible learning options.
-In addition to 6-week Intensives, students may also enroll in 8-week External Studies or 8-week online classes.
+To help the student balance class, employment, family, and ministry commitments, Calvary offers flexible learning options.
+In addition to 6-week Intensives, students may also enroll in 8-week online classes.
 Online class instructors will make ample use of forums as a means of interaction with students individually and with the class membership as a whole.
 The motivated student has the additional option of enrolling in traditional 16-week day classes.

 Calvary also offers individual courses for personal enrichment.
 Click here to download an application for a personal enrichment course.

-Mike Piburn, Norm Baker, Dr. Teddy Bitner, Dr. Tom Bonine, Dr. Mike Dodds, Rose H. Henness, Aaron Heath, Victor "Skip" Hessel, Bobbie Jeffrey, John Klaassen, Dr. David Martin, Anthony Mickelson, Dr. Keith Miller, Patricia Miller, Marion Nash, William Peycke, Jeanette Regier, Ken Rogers, Bill Schlacks, Tim Smith, Cory Trowbridge, David Wile, Joel Williamson and other adjunct faculty.
+Norm Baker, Dr. Teddy Bitner, Dr. Tom Bonine, Dr. Mike Dodds, Rose H. Henness, Aaron Heath, Dr. Victor "Skip" Hessel, Bobbie Jeffrey, Dr. David Martin, Anthony Mickelson, Dr. Keith Miller, Patricia Miller, Marion Nash, William Peycke, Jeanette Regier, Ken Rogers, Bill Schlacks, Cory Trowbridge, Joel Williamson and other adjunct faculty.

-The Non-Traditional Studies Department provides college courses in a non-traditional format to allow adult students to complete their degree.
-Intensives, External Studies, and online courses are designed to allow the non-traditional student to work full-time while earning a degree.
+The Adult Studies Department provides college courses in a non-traditional format to allow adult students to complete their degree.
+Intensives and online courses are designed to allow the student to work full-time while earning a degree.

 - That the student will integrate his biblical worldview with his professional major.

 - That the student acquire the indispensable skills in his chosen field essential for a successful career in secular and Christian arenas.